rksangeeth007/cloudformation-operator/README.md

         - --region=eu-central-1
         - --interval=1m
         - --debug
+        - --cluster-id=acme
 ```

-Modify the `region` flag to match your cluster's.
+Modify the `region` flag to match your cluster's and set `cluster-id` to a unique identifier for this cluster in your account.
 Additionally you need to make sure that the operator Pod has enough AWS IAM permissions to create, update and delete CloudFormation stacks as well as permission to modify any resources that are part of the CloudFormation stacks you intend to deploy.
 In order to follow the example below it needs access to CloudFormation as well as S3.

 Use the following Policy document as a guideline in order to follow the tutorial: